jonovate/quizzy/Question_4/README.md

 ### Kafka

-Very fast (high throughput, low latency) distributed transaction log for realtime streams of data, akin to pub/sub due to use of Topics.
+Very fast (high throughput, low latency) distributed transaction log for real-time streams of data, akin to pub/sub due to use of Topics.
 Producers feed data into Topics that hold the Records (key, value, timestamp), which for performance reasons can be split across partitions; consumers then query the record data from the topic's partition.
 Brokers are responsible for fault tolerance and ensuring Records are replicated appropriately.

 Topics are basically partitioned logs where Records are written in an append-only fashion, which helps with patterns such as Event Sourcing.
 A Record is assigned an offset, aka ID, which identifies itself in a certain partition of a topic.
 This means records within' a partition are ordered.

-In addition to choosing which Topic, Producers can either choose to allow data to be written in a Round Robin or define a partition key function to decide where data goes, similar to idea of Sharding DB.
+In addition to choosing which Topic, Producers can either choose to allow data to be written in a Round Robin or define a partition key function to decide where data goes, similar to the idea of sharding a DB.
 This allows similar groups of data to end up on same partition which also helps when order matters.

 Other facts: